Autism and Wandering

 As her son got older, things weren’t any better at home.
 “He figured out how to unlock the front door and take off, so we had to install an extra deadbolt lock,” says Carter, a Westchester County-based journalist and advocate.
 “We put it out of reach—or what we thought was out of reach — all the way up at the top of the door.
 Then he figured out he could stand on a chair to reach the lock, so we also installed a loud chime to alert us any time the door opened.”

-Back then, Carter had no idea that Mickey, now 19 and diagnosed with an autism spectrum disorder (ASD), was demonstrating a behavior common among those on the spectrum, who have an impaired sense of danger.
-Called wandering or elopement — aka bolting — it is terrifying to parents and other caregivers at best, tragic at worst.
-Spurred by the increasingly frequent stories of lost children being found dead, often drowned in ponds and creeks close to their homes, the autism community has made wandering an urgent priority.
+Back then, Carter had no idea that Mickey, diagnosed with an autism spectrum disorder (ASD), was demonstrating a behavior common among those on the spectrum, who have an impaired sense of danger.
+Called wandering or elopement — aka bolting — it is terrifying to parents and other caregivers.
+And it can be tragic, with lost children being found dead, drowned in ponds and creeks close to their homes.

 Data on wandering

-According to the responses from more than 800 parents, roughly 50 percent of children between the ages of 4 and 10 with an ASD wander at some point, four times more than their unaffected siblings.
+In a 2011 study on wandering that elicited responses from more than 800 parents, roughly 50 percent of children between the ages of 4 and 10 with an ASD were said to have wandered at some point — four times more than their unaffected siblings.
 The behavior peaks at 4, but almost 30 percent of kids with an ASD between the ages of 7 and 10 are still eloping, eight times more than their unaffected brothers and sisters.

 But extremely verbal “high functioning” children are a flight risk, too, because they may also have accompanying diagnoses such as language processing issues or anxiety, which can make it difficult for them to convey personal information in an understandable, appropriate way to first responders and others who might help them.
 Or they may just be so fixated on whatever’s interesting them, they don’t answer to their name.